DFE-Digital/get-into-teaching-app/app/views/content/funding-and-support/if-youre-a-veteran.md

 Doing an undergraduate degree leading to QTS means that you would be qualified to teach in England.

-You do not need to apply for a bursary.
+You do not need to apply for a bursary to get one.
 Your teacher training provider will determine whether you are eligible and will then pay you in monthly instalments across the final 2 years of your course.

 ## Postgraduate scholarships and bursaries